netlify-labs/cache-key-variations/README.md

-# Cache-key variations on Netlify
+# Cache key variations on Netlify

-This is a demo of using `Netlify-Vary` on Netlify Edge, with an example of how to take advantage of Netlify's cache-key variations feature to customise how your dynamic content is cached on Netlify's CDN.
+This is a demo of using `Netlify-Vary` on Netlify Edge, with an example of how to take advantage of Netlify's cache key variations feature to customise how your dynamic content is cached on Netlify's CDN.

 Visit [the demo site](https://cache-key-variations.netlify.app/) to see this in action.